kumaran-league/QA-Candidate-Task/CandidateTasks.md

-# Playwright Candidate Evaluation Questions
+# Playwright or Selenium Candidate Evaluation Questions

 This document contains questions designed to assess a candidate's ability to write effective Playwright tests.